DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-values.md

 .embedded-demo({ "path": "core-getter/value-getter", "defaultTab": "source" })

-Getter's value is not restricted to a type.
-That is, it can hold an array or a function as well as more simple types.
+A getter can hold an array or a function as well as a more simple value.

 ## Extending Existing Getter

 A value defined by Getter is a part of plugin's public API.
-So, this value can be used and even changed by other plugins.
+It means that other plugins can access and change this value.

 .embedded-demo({ "path": "core-getter/computed-getter", "defaultTab": "source" })

-As you can see, the Getter's value can be overridden by another Getter with the same name.
-You can also compute a getter value in terms of another getters and local variables.
+As you can see in the example above, a getter with the same name can override the current getter's value.
+You can also compute a getter's value in terms of another getters and local variables.